AdobeDocs/experience-manager-core-components.it-IT/help/adaptive-forms/components/image.md

 - **Testo alternativo**: questa opzione viene utilizzata per inserire un testo breve e descrittivo alternativo all’immagine, che descrive l’immagine per gli utenti ipovedenti.

-- **Nascondi componente**: seleziona l’opzione per nascondere il componente dal modulo.
+- **Nascondi componente**: seleziona questa opzione per nascondere il componente del modulo.
 Il componente rimane accessibile per altri scopi, ad esempio per i calcoli nell’editor di regole.
 Questa funzione è utile quando devi memorizzare informazioni che non devono essere viste o modificate direttamente dall’utente.

 <!--   **Read-only** - Select the option to make the component non-editable.
 The user can see the value of the field but cannot modify it.
 The component remains accessible for other purposes, such as using it for calculations in the Rule Editor.
 -->